GLOBAL MARKETS-Stocks slip, euro gains as ECB holds line on stimulus

 * U.S. stocks dip as Apple weighs

-* Oil surges after inventory data (Updates with close of European markets)
+* Oil surges after inventory data (Adds open of U.S. markets; changes byline, dateline)

 By Chuck Mikolajczak

-NEW YORK, Sept 8 A gauge of global equity markets fell modestly and the euro strengthened on Thursday after the European Central Bank fell short of market expectations as it offered few clues on an extension of its bond-buying program.
+NEW YORK, Sept 8 A gauge of global equity markets fell modestly and the euro strengthened on Thursday after the European Central Bank reaffirmed its commitment to run its bond-buying program as long as needed, but did not confirm a specific extension of the plan.

-European Central Bank President Mario Draghi said the bank was looking at options to enable it to pursue the money-printing program, but maintained the March end-date for the plan, disappointing investors who were looking for more immediate action.
+However, with euro zone inflation still way below target and the ECB also trimming its 2017 growth forecast, Draghi said the bank was looking at options to enable it to pursue the money-printing program.

-After a mixed bag of data over the past month in Europe, including poor German industrial orders this week, many market participants had speculated the ECB might take additional actions in order to stimulate Euro Zone growth.
+After a mixed bag of data over the past month, including poor German industrial orders this week, many investors had speculated the ECB might push ahead early with yet more stimulus moves.

-"Markets had a bit of an expectation built into it," said Art Hogan, chief market strategist at Wunderlich Securities in New York.

-"Not getting what is expected is always going to be disappointing, and that has sort of manifested itself a little bit more in currency markets than it has in equity markets."
+"It was pretty much a non-event," said Greg Anderson, global head of foreign exchange strategy at BMO Capital Markets.
+"A fair way of describing it is he decided to keep that arrow (extending quantitative easing) in the quiver.
+There was a tiny bit of disappointment in that."

-The euro gained ground after Draghi's comments, hitting a two-week high of $1.1326 before paring gains to trade up 0.12 percent at $1.125.
-The dollar touched a low of 94.465 against a basket of major currencies before rebounding to trade up 0.1 percent at 95.054.
+After ECB chief, Mario Draghi, said the bank had not even discussed an extension of quantitative easing, the euro gained ground, hitting a two-week high of $1.1326.
+The dollar touched a low of 94.465 against a basket of major currencies and was last off 0.16 percent at 94.805.

-A 2.5-percent decline in shares of Apple weighed on each of the three major U.S. stock indexes in the wake of its annual event on Wednesday.
+A 2.2 percent decline in shares of Apple weighed on each of the three major U.S. stock indexes in the wake of its annual event on Wednesday.
 The company also said it would not release details on first-weekend sales of the newly announced iPhone 7.

-MSCI's all-country world index declined 0.33 percent after touching a 13-month high in the prior session.
+MSCI's all-country world index dipped 0.12 percent after touching a 13-month high in the prior session.

-The focus will now begin to shift to the U.S. Federal Reserve two-day policy meeting on September 21-22 as investors look for clues on the timing of a rate hike.
-Expectations are for the Fed to hold rates unchanged despite another round of strong labor market data on Thursday.
+The focus will now shift to the U.S. Federal Reserve when it holds a two-day policy meeting next week, as investors look for clues on the timing of a rate hike.
+Expectations are for the Fed to hold rates unchanged next week despite another round of strong labor market data on Thursday.

-Oil shares surged after U.S. inventory data showed a surprisingly large drawdown in crude stocks as imports into the U.S. Gulf Coast slid last week due to Tropical Storm Hermine.
+Oil shares surged after U.S. Energy Information Administration data showed a much bigger-than-expected draw in inventories.

 * Technip and FMC Technologies, Inc announced on Friday TechnipFMC secures AMF Approval of its prospectus for listing its shares on Euronext Paris